Stumpf, Walter E

 Biography

 Studied medicine at the University of Leipzig (1946-1950) and Berlin (1950-1952).
-Medical residency at the Charité-Hospital, Department of Neurology and Psychiatry. in Berlin (1952-1957) - including four semesters at the Berlin Institut fuer Psychotherapie, and at the Department of Neurology and Psychiatry of the University of Marburg (1958-1961).
-Research in radiobiology and nuclear medicine at the Strahlenklinik of the University of Marburg (1961-1962).
+Medical residency at the Charité-Hospital in Berlin (1952-1957) and the Department of Neurology and Psychiatry of the University of Marburg (1958-1962), including one year training in radiobiology for the identification of sites of action of radiolabeled drugs in the brain.

 Contributions